 Over the years, I have seen strawberries grown in all types of beds, including those made from recycled railroad crossties, concrete blocks, wheel rims, auto tires cut in half, old galvanized metal tubs and other materials.
 While these unusual beds may grow strawberries, many of the containers may be unsafe or unattractive to use.
 I once visited a farm that grew strawberries in a plastic container that was clearly marked as one that had once held DDT.
 Several times I have seen strawberries in beds made from old railroad crossties that oozed creosote on hot days.

-It is easy and inexpensive to build a three-tiered strawberry box made from safe materials that will give you a good supply of fresh strawberries during the summer.
-The following de- sign takes up little space and doesn’t require a lot of time or skill to build.
+The following design takes up little space and doesn’t require a lot of time or skill to build.

 The three-tiered strawberry bed is made from 2-by 6-inch treated boards.
 The most attractive and practical size bed I have made had a 60-by-60- inch base box and took up little room in the yard.
 Upon the base box is a second box that measures 43 by 43 inches, and the third box measures 30 by 30 inches.
 The second box is turned 45 degrees to the first box, giving the bed a pleasing geometrical look.
 The third box is placed on the second box, parallel to the first box.